charlotte-os/developer-docs/DESIGN.md

 #### Overview: The kernel will provide mechanisms to make use of hardware resources and it will enforce the policies set by privileged userspace software.

-- Hybrid Kernel
-	- Kernel extensions run as privileged processes in userspace
+- Modular Monolithic Kernel
-	- Drivers can be compiled into the kernel or run as kernel extensions
+	- Drivers and other loadable kernel modules will need to use the same compiler version as the kernel they seek to target
+	- Each kernel release will make it clear what compiler version it is meant to be compiled with
+	- Charlotte Core does not guarantee any form of internal stability so the onus is on module developers to ensure that their code works with each new kernel release
 - Memory Management
 	- MMU required
 	- Physical Memory Manager